 Photographer: Calvince Ogall | Country: Kenya

-Using football as a tool to sensitize the community on the need to conserve the wildlife in their natural habitat.
+Using football as a tool to sensitize the community about the need to conserve the wildlife in their natural habitat.

 BREAKING WAVES, BREAKING BARRIERS